 Attendance to a course must be paid for in advance except where an account has been established.
 Payments can be made over the phone, on line or by mail.
 Certificates will only be issued once payment has been cleared.
 In the case of account clients, certificates may be with held if the account is overdue.
 Full terms and conditions can be found here.

 Preparing for attendance

-In most cases, pre-reading is required BEFORE attending a course.
+In most cases, pre-learning is required BEFORE attending a course.
 This is essential to gain the most from the course and to assist in the completion of the training in the scheduled time.
-Failure to complete the pre-reading may result in you being turned away from the course and require you to re-enrol at another time.
+Failure to complete the pre-learning may result in you being turned away from the course and require you to re-enrol at another time.

 You will be required to provide proof of identification prior on the day of attendance.
 Failure to do so may result in you being turned away and require a re-booking at another time.

 Once enrolled you must attend the course in which you have enrolled.
 If you decide to cancel or postpone attendance to another scheduled course you will be required to pay a transfer fee.